gvwilson/thirdbit/src/fiction/in-heck/index.md

 Just as the Operator threw fire,
 Dockety threw itself between him and Sindy.
 The hot white flame splashed over his head and torso.
 "Dockety!"
-Gumption shouted as the bot fell.
+Gumption shouted as the bot fell to the ground.
-"Dockety, get up!"

-The bot didn't move.
-The tech in Blazes' hand brightened.
-"This ends *now*!" the tiger growled.
+"This ends *now*!"
+Blazes growled.
+The tech in his hands brightened.

 But as he spoke,
 the machine beside him came to life.
 An arm made to move test tubes from one rack to another raked across his face.
 A sample drawer shot out,
-catching him in the gut.
-Dozens—no, hundreds—of other pieces of machinery rattled as the whole lab came to life.
+thudding against his hip.
 "You hurt my friend!"
-Sindy said through every speaker in the room.

-"Desist!"
-Patient ordered through the same speakers.
-"You must complete your assignment!"

-High-pitched feedback whined through the speakers.
-"Maddy?"
-All of a sudden Sindy sounded afraid.
-"Maddy, I can't—there's too much.
-I can't control it all."

-Patient's voice comes through again.
+Sindy said,
+the words bouncing from one bot to another.

+A soft bell chimed.
+`message sent` scrolled across the lab's screens.

+"Ah ha!"
+Patient exulted,
+his voice replacing Sindy's in all the bots.
 "At last!
 At last!
-Oh thank you thank you thank you!" it crowed.
+Oh thank you thank you thank you!"
-The lab bot's legs did a skittering dance.
+The lab bots' did a skittering dance.
 "The signal has been sent!
 The Makers have been wakened!
 They will return!